Christopher Evans (outlaw): Chris Evans' trial

 Eva was also called to the stand to give testimony to the claim attributed to Vic Wilson, in which he claimed he was going to add Evans and Sontag to the notches on his gun.
 This was another key point for the defense as they could show that it would have therefore been useless for Evans to surrender.
 The prosecution heavily objected as Eva had been told by a friend that Wilson had made the comment, so her account was second hand.
 Eva was also given a lengthy cross examination by the prosecution, but stuck to her story.
 She was also questioned about a comment made by her cousin, Edith Byrd, that Eva had told her that she made up the insult attributed to Smith.
 Eva however insisted that the conversation never took place and that Edith's father, her uncle Perry Byrd, had betrayed her father and was the reason he was shot at Stone Corral.

 The defense then read several Visalia newspaper articles which expressed concern that the two outlaws would be lynched if captured.
 The defense also called Clark Moore, who gave testimony to how Wilson had threatened to kill him and how Warren Hill had offered him $50,000 to betray Evans and Sontag.

 Finally, Chris Evans was called to the stand and gave his own version of events, which almost completely denied George Sontag's entire story.
 He also gave his account of the shootout at Young's cabin, describing it as kill or be killed.
 While he admitted to the killing of Oscar Beaver, Andrew McGinnis, and Vic Wilson, as well as the wounding of three others, he insisted his actions were made in self defense.
-The prosecution attempted to show, without sufficient evidence, that he was also responsible for the killing of Gabert, Radcliff, and Christiansen, while committing several train robberies, as well as the indirect killing of those involved in the Folsom prison break.
+The prosecution attempted to show, without sufficient evidence, that he was also responsible for the killing of Gabert, Radcliff (even though it had been confirmed that his death was the result of a stray bullet from the expressman, Haswell, during the Alila robbery which had already been attributed to Bob and Emmett Dalton), and Christiansen, while committing several train robberies, as well as the indirect killing of those involved in the Folsom prison break.

 On December 14, 1893, fifteen days since the trial began, the jury announced their verdict finding Christopher Evans guilty of murder in the first degree and sentenced him to life imprisonment in Folsom State Prison.
 Several newspapers expressed disappointment that Evans was not given the death penalty.
 One Visalia Times editor even wrote, “It is such miscarriages of justice that make law-abiding people resort to lynch law, and the jurors who rendered this verdict ought to be ashamed of themselves.”